Answering Humanist's Accusations Against the Bible

 It may seem like a legal technically, but it was important, and it means Judas did purchase the Potter's Field.

-Remember, Luke is a physician, so in Acts he will tend to give us more of the medical details.
+Remember, Luke is a physician, he tends to provide more medi-cal details.

 Matthew specifically says that Judas hanged himself.
-And Luke says he fell headlong, burst open in the middle, and all his intestines gushed out.
-What happens when someone falls?
-They get a lot of bruises, gashes, and broken bones.
-They may be dead, but their body does not burst open and their intestines spill out.
-So what would cause that to happen?
+Luke says he fell headlong, burst open in the middle, and all his intestines gushed out.

 It appears that Judas hanged himself in the Potters Field, and no one took him down.
-Nobody wanted to touch Judas' body.
+Nobody wanted to touch Judas' body and be defiled.
 The body started to decay, fell, and the partially decayed body burst open.
-That's what fits the evidence as described in scripture.
+That fits both the cultural context and the physical evidence as described in scripture.

 What did we find out here?
 There is no contradiction.